judemont/futureofthe.tech/blog/articles/2-give-a-voice-to-the-students.md

 The reason given for banning us from the end-of-year prom was that some teachers might try to confront us.
 Which makes no sense, since many teachers actually supported the site — and in any case, it’s their responsibility to control themselves, not ours to avoid them.
 But anyway I don't care since the prom looked really boring.

+## Conclusion
+The experience of creating and launching the website to rate and review teachers was a rollercoaster of emotions and lessons.
+What started as a fun and ambitious project quickly turned into a whirlwind of excitement, stress, and unexpected consequences.

+This article primarily presents the factual sequence of events, but it is true that we also made mistakes.
+If we were to do it again, we would likely do things differently.

+This project was, above all, an instructive experience from which we draw lessons and learning.
+We learned how to create a dynamic website and a database, but also that a project can easily spiral out of control, that news articles sometimes present highly exaggerated or false information, and that ethics and responsibility should always guide our actions.